Our global Project Our partners in need

 Our Partner’s Need

-While the impact on improving quality of life for our partner farmers has been substantial because of the Coffee Project, our ability to continue to financially support them is currently in jeopardy due to the pandemic.
-Our congregations have not been gathering in person, resulting in a 30% decrease in sales – a $25,000 shortfall.
+While the impact on improving quality of life for our partner farmers has been substantial because of the Coffee Project, our ability to continue to financially support them is has been impacted due to the pandemic.
+Our congregations have not been gathering in person, resulting in a decrease in sales.
 Promoting special holiday packages and offering free shipping to encourage online orders has helped move inventory, but there is a real cost to this as well.
 The volume of beans imported each year can be managed, but the goal - the mission - is to maintain our support of the farmers in our partner Meru Diocese through farmer training and financial support, regardless of sales volume.

 Your Help Now